thelowlypeon/simple-observable/README.md

 ## TODO

 * Bindings!
 I want to be able to bind a property's value to one of my own.
 That's kind of the whole point.
+* Better handling of `initialValue`.
+Specifically, this is problematic when there is no reasonable default value when `filter`ing